home-assistant/home-assistant.io/source/_integrations/ring.markdown

 Please note that downloading and playing Ring video will require a Ring Protect plan.
 </div>

 Once you have enabled the [Ring integration](/integrations/ring), you can start using the camera platform.
-Currently it supports doorbell and stickup cameras.
+Currently, it supports doorbell and stickup cameras.

 ## Saving the videos captured by your Ring Door Bell